Razorfang/MyGentoo/README.md

 # (You'll find lots of lines like this in the output)
 ```

 This will show you all the disks on your system, as well as how it partitioned.
-Find the disks that correspond to your hard drives. **Make sure you don't mix these up, or you'll format the wrong hard drive**.
+Find the disks that correspond to your hard drives.
+**Make sure you don't mix these up, or you'll format the wrong hard drive**, which
+I have done once.
+It's a painful experience.

 ## Preparing the Media

-Hard drives are split into *partitions*, which are logical divisions between parts of the drive.
+Hard drives are split into *partitions*, which are logical divisions between
+areas of the drive.
 These partitions are used by the system for different purposes.
-To properly perform this step, you will need to know how each hard drive will be used.
+To properly perform this step, you will need to know how each hard drive will be
+used (i.e. are you going to use it for mass storage or to install the O.S.).

 I will be using one SSD for the OS, and two HDDs for storage.
 Here is how I plan to organise my system.
-This guide will be setting exactly this up, but your steps can be modified depending.
+This guide will be setting exactly this
+up, but your steps can be modified depending on your hardware and use case.

-You must also check if your motherboard uses BIOS or UEFI, because this affects how you create these partitions and what file systems you'll be using.
-My PC (as well basically all modern PCs) use UEFI, so please check the Gentoo wiki for what to do if you're using BIOS.
+You must also check if your motherboard uses BIOS or UEFI, because this
+affects how you create these partitions and what file systems you'll be using.
+My PC (as well basically all modern PCs) use UEFI, so please check the Gentoo wiki
+for what to do if you're using BIOS.

 * 128GiB SSD
   * 2MiB /grub partition, used by the *GRUB* program to bootload the system
-  * 128MiB /boot partition, used by Linux during booting
+  * 128MiB /boot partition, used by Linux during booting.
-  * 24GiB /swap partition, used to hibernate the system, and is used when the system runs out of RAM.
+  * 24GiB /swap partition, used to hibernate the system, and is used when the
+system runs out of RAM.
   * rest is the /root partition, which is the core of the system.
-* 2TiB HDD consisting of one large /home partiton, which is occupied by user files
+* 2TiB HDD consisting of one large /home partiton, which is occupied by user files.
-* 3TiB HDD consisting of one large partition called /bulk, which I will use for storing large files like games and movies
+* 3TiB HDD consisting of one large partition called /bulk, which I will use for
+storing large files like games and movies.

-To make sure the hard drive is completely unpartitioned before installation, run this command, **replacing /dev/sdX with whatever your hard drives are.** You can find these paths with the *lsblk* command.
+To make sure the hard drive is completely unpartitioned before installation,
+run this command, **replacing /dev/sdX with whatever your hard drives are.**
+You can find these paths with the *lsblk* command.

 ```
 # Wipe the SSD